 Browser does not support script.

-Nursing degree in the heart of London leading to professional registration as a Children's nurse with the Nursing and Midwifery Council (NMC).
-You will learn to care for children, young people and their families in hospital, community and primary healthcare settings.
+The Children’s Nursing BSc at King’s offers the opportunity to study for professional registration as a Children’s Nurse with the Nursing and Midwifery Council while located in central London.
+The programme of study will equip you with skills involved with the care of children, young people and their families in hospital, community and primary healthcare settings.

 UCAS code B730